-Subject to some limited exceptions (of which the States must formally advise one another), the EU and OECD Member States are bound to extend to undertakings which conduct business activities in their territories and which are residents of another Member State (or are controlled directly or indirectly from another State) treatment that is not less favourable than the treatment the State would grant to domestic companies under similar circumstances.
-(See Opinion 2/92 of 24 March 1986 by the European Court).
+Subject to some limited exceptions (of which the states must formally advise one another), the EU and OECD member states are bound to extend to undertakings which conduct business activities in their territories and which are residents of another member state (or are controlled directly or indirectly from another state) treatment that is not less favourable than the treatment the state would grant to domestic companies under similar circumstances.
+(See Opinion 2/92 Competence of the Community or one of its institutions to participate in the Third Revised Decision of the OECD on national treatment of 24 March 1986 by the European Court).

 The European Court allows little or no compromise in upholding these rules.
-(See
+See the judgments of:

-The Treaty and its interpretation in these cases grant four main freedoms to companies:
+The treaty and its interpretation in these cases grant four main freedoms to companies ‐ the right: